apache/linkis-website/docs/upgrade/upgrade-from-0.X-to-1.0-guide.md

 ---
-title: Upgrade From 0.X To 1.0 Guide
+title: Upgrade From 0.X To 1.0
 sidebar_position: 1
 ---